-- Bring notes with you to the test. - Bring any unapproved electronic devices (e.g., cell phones, smart phones, smartwatches, etc.) other than an approved calculator, if applicable, to the test. - Share a calculator with others. - Use the bubbles in the answer booklet to either eliminate possible incorrect answers or possible correct answers.
-Mark only the bubble for the one correct answer you have chosen. - Talk with others about questions on the test during or after the test.
-(Students should be assured that they may discuss the testing process or issues of concern with their parents/guardians.) - Take notes about the test to share with others. - Leave an online test session until the session is complete or until instructed to do so.
+- Have notes in your possession during the test. - Have any unapproved electronic devices (e.g., cell phones, smart phones, smartwatches, etc.) other than an approved calculator, in your possession during the test. - Share a calculator with others. - Use the bubbles in the answer booklet to either eliminate possible incorrect answers or possible correct answers by making multiple bubbles and erasing.
+Mark only the bubble for the correct answer(s) you have chosen. - Talk with others about questions on the test during or after the test.
+(Students should be assured that they may discuss the testing process or issues of concern with their parents/guardians.) - Take notes about the test to share with others. - Leave an online test session until the session is complete or until instructed to do so. - Use social media to post information about the test and/or test items.